-If you are out of town, go to the closest emergency room or call 911.
+If you are out of town, use the closest emergency room or call 911 or go to the closest emergency room.
 Show them your member ID card and ask them to call your qualified health care provider.

 You must call your qualified health care provider within 48 hours or as soon as you can after getting emergency care at a hospital that is not a part of the Plan network.